-Base Information Population Approach Steps Jemena Group Why the estimate represents the best Tab Nar Reference ltem Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information the methods, assumptions and inputs used estimate possible in the circumstances and has been arrived at on a reasonable basis. disclosed are only estimates.
+Base Inforn nation Population Approach Steps Jemena Group Basis for the estimate, including Why the estimate represents the best Table Name Reference Item Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information took to locate actual information estimate possible in the circumstances and has been arrived at on a reasonable basis. figures, the data disclosed are only estimates.